JohnAPedagogy/CodeSideKick/readme.md

    streamlit run app.py
    ```

-3. The application will launch in your default web browser, displaying the user interface.

-4. Load multiple PDF documents into the app by following the provided instructions.

-5. Ask questions in natural language about the loaded PDFs using the chat interface.

 ## Contributing
 ------------
 Feel free to fork, send a PR, utilize and enhance the app based on your own requirements.